WarrenWeckesser/experiments/c/numpy-vstring/README.md

                         5 or 6 bits of the highest byte.
 Here I have suggested 4.
                         Ideally, we need enough bits to represent `sizeof(npy_static_string) - 1`.)
-    11xxxxxx            "Not-a-string" (i.e. like np.nan or np.nat, but for
+    11xxxxxx            "Not-a-string"/missing value (i.e. like np.nan or np.nat,
-                        strings).
+                        but for strings).

 Benefits